Software-Hardware-Integration-Lab/Documentation/docs/Reference/Settings/Environmental-Variables-Reference.md

 - Mandatory: `false`
 - Expected string format: `String`
 - Description:
 This setting puts a set of text before the username of a newly created user.
-The default setting is `priv-` but this can be set to anything allowed by [Azure AD's user principal name property](<https://learn.microsoft.com/en-us/microsoft-365/enterprise/prepare-for-directory-synchronization?view=o365-worldwide#2-directory-object-and-attribute-preparation>).
+The default setting is `priv-` but this can be set to anything allowed by [Entra ID's user principal name property](<https://learn.microsoft.com/en-us/microsoft-365/enterprise/prepare-for-directory-synchronization?view=o365-worldwide#2-directory-object-and-attribute-preparation>).
 - Example: `red-`
 - Example: `msm_`